Learn From Amazon’s Approach To Innovation

 - Amazon has a toolbox of concepts to support its innovation process.
 The most important concepts are about “working backwards,” which drives any process change through the lens of the customer.
 Defining who and how users will benefit before settling on what needs to change is the starting point.
 Then writing narratives, building single-threaded teams, focusing on input — not output — metrics, and distinguishing between two-way versus one-way door decisions are the next steps.
 Finally, hiring creative builders via the “bar raiser solution” and keeping “day one thinking” alive helps to make that innovation sustainable.

 Of course, not every firm can be like Amazon.
 For many organizations, Amazon’s approach contravenes much of what counts as consensus for how business is traditionally done.
 And still: Tech executives should investigate the concepts that guide Amazon’s approach to innovation.
 There will be elements of great relevance for your organization.
 You can learn from and embrace these elements to fundamentally rethink your own approach to innovation.
-Read my recent report Learn From Amazon’s Approach To Innovation And Experimentation to learn more.
+Read my report Learn From Amazon’s Approach To Innovation And Experimentation to learn more.

 - Age of the Customer